techidaily/site-win11-tips/source/_posts/correcting-invalid-device-label-in-windows-os.md

 ### 3\.
 Check if You’re Currently Signed In as an Administrator

- Certain modifications and changes can be implemented only at the administrator level, which requires logging into an[administrator account](https://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/) on your PC.
+ Certain modifications and changes can be implemented only at the administrator level, which requires logging into an [administrator account](https://www.makeuseof.com/tag/windows-administrator-account-everything-need-know/) on your PC.
 Renaming your PC is one such case, and using an account without admin rights might be why you are experiencing the problem.

  So, one of the things you might want to double-check when you encounter this problem is your account status.
 To do this, open the start menu and click on the user icon in the bottom left corner of the screen.